Exploring Modern Ruins

 As a result, I've explored a wide variety of defunct and disused places: state police barracks, iron-ore mines, railroads, steel mills, mansions, tunnels, bridges, military bases—sometimes even entire towns which have vanished off the map leaving little trace they existed.

 Over the years I've accumulated a significant collection of pictures of these places, so I thought I would share some of them on the internet so others who are interested in these crumbling old ruins can see them as well.
-These pages mainly focus on abandoned places in Virginia and New York, but occasionally also places in between.
+These pages mainly focus on abandoned places on the East Coast from New York to Virginia that I've explored.
 Enjoy!

 Modern Ruins Recommended Reading